WICG/client-hints-infrastructure/README.md

 Client Hints also allow this information to be collected on *passive* sub-resources (e.g.  images).
-We don't want third parties to be able to exfiltrate data about the client/user without explicit permission from the first party.
+We don't want third parties to be able to exfiltrate data about the client/user without explicit permission from the first-party origin.
 And we certainly don't want them to be able to exfiltrate it for the entire third-party origin, beyond the lifetime of the current navigation.

 Therefore, by default, Client Hints opt-in is only valid when delivered on